-When we think of security risks, often the first thing that pops into our heads is the threats we face from hackers.
-However, based on a recent survey from the Ponemon Institute the reality is that the most significant threat to information security isn’t from hackers, but from our own employees.
+When we think of cybersecurity risks, often the first thing that pops into our heads is the threats we face from hackers.
+However, based on a survey from the Ponemon Institute the reality is that the most significant threat to information security isn’t from hackers, but from our own employees.

 Negligent employees pose an even bigger risk to our data security than external threats.
 Most of the data breaches identified in this survey were “internal and unintentionally caused by employees who were negligent, careless, or ignored security policies.”